rehierl/node-tree-outliner/3-6-0-design-7.md

 See the introduction to sectioning nodes:

-* Associating sectioning nodes with their own section adds the sectioning to its own context, even though a sectioning node is not presequent to itself.
+* Associating sectioning nodes with their own section adds a sectioning node to its own context, although no such node is presequent to itself.
-* From a strict perspective, a section would not be subsequent to its sectioning node.
-That is, because the sectioning node would then be the section's very first node.
+* From a strict perspective, a section would not be subsequent to its sectioning node, if a sectioning node would have to be associated with its own section.
+That is, because any sectioning node would then always be the very first node of its own section.
 * No section would ever be truly empty.
-That is, because any section would then always have at least one node (i.e. the sectioning node) that is strictly associated with it.
+That is, because any section would then always have at least one node (i.e. the sectioning node) which is strictly associated with it.

 See the definition of the section states/events:

-* Associating sectioning nodes with their own section can be seen to be in conflict with a section's open event.
+* Associating sectioning nodes with their own section can be seen to be in conflict with the open event of a section.
 That is, because nodes would have to be associated before a section can even count as being open.

 <!-- ======================================================================= -->